 Director Mel Gibson is best known for his acclaimed 1995 best picture winner Braveheart and his unforgettable 2004 drama The Passion of the Christ.
 The former focused on war with Gibson starring as the commanding leader William Wallace.
 The latter focused on faith with Jim Caviezel starring as Jesus Christ.

-Considering these two well-received passion projects, it seems obvious that Gibson would be the perfect choice to bring Desmond Doss’ story to the big screen.
+Considering these two well-received passion projects, page it seems obvious that Gibson would be the perfect choice to bring Desmond Doss’ story to the big screen.
 Doss was an Army medic who served on the front lines in World War II while standing by his faith and refusing to kill his opponents or even touch a weapon.
-Hacksaw Ridge, Gibson’s first directorial production in a decade, tells this brave man’s story.
+Hacksaw Ridge, for sale Gibson’s first directorial production in a decade, story tells this brave man’s story.

 In the feature’s opening moment, the lead character asks “Have you not heard the Lord is our everlasting God?”
 Juxtaposed with that message are scenes of violence and war — displays of hatred that would make many true believers pause.